 Weightmans prides itself on its innovation strategy, utilising new and emerging technologies in order to become agile in a very dynamic market.

-The Atlas Digital Workspace includes out-of-the-box communications, collaboration and knowledge capabilities for both end-users, management and IT.
-Atlas defines a new digital workspace platform category known as a "Knowledge Productivity Platform".
+The Atlas Digital Workplace includes out-of-the-box communications, collaboration and knowledge capabilities for end-users, management and IT.
+Atlas defines a new digital workplace platform category known as a "Knowledge Productivity Platform".

 Atlas is installed within the customer's Microsoft 365 (Office 365) tenant and Azure infrastructure, leveraging existing Microsoft 365 licenses, security/compliance settings, Active Directory and more.

 The platform fully supports Microsoft Teams, Yammer, SharePoint Online, Microsoft Groups, Planner, OneNote, Power Apps, Power BI and much more.

 Sarah-Jane stated that a lot of their employees have resorted to sharing information over email, resulting in a lack of understanding of whether communication had landed with its intended recipient or had even been acted upon.
 What seems to be the case is that much of the knowledge distributed across Weightmans hasn’t been used as fully as intended, may not have reached the right audience and has a tendency to get lost in the sheer volume of email traffic that its people have to deal with on a daily basis, both internal and external.

 Kevin added that it is a constant challenge at Weightmans to find the right data or insight as the current system is poor at helping the user find what they need.
 “We are trying to create a place where people can collaborate digitally”, Kevin said.
 “We really want to remove the firm-wide reliance on network shares, duplications and out-of-date documents.
 Our aim is to help our people to manage their documents more effectively so that they retain their relevance and are accessible within our teams.”